Minnesota American Indian Institute on Alcohol and Drug Studies Conference (MAIIADS)

 Native American Prevention Program Sharing Conference

-Join us in celebration of Annual Native American Prevention Program Sharing Conference Joining Voices This conference has been designed to provide both ADULT and YOUTH participants an opportunity to network and learn about substance abuse prevention.
+Join us in celebration of annual Native American Prevention Program Sharing Conference Joining Voices, offered during the same week as the Minnesota American Indian Institute on Alcohol and Drug Studies Conference (MAIIADS).
+This conference has been designed to provide both ADULT and YOUTH participants an opportunity to network and learn about substance abuse prevention.
 This conference features keynote speakers, breakout sessions, talking circles, speaker panels, and evening activities.
 These conference will give participants opportunities to:

 - Learn about prevention programs and strategies that are being implemented with Native American youth.